Computational TIRF enables optical sectioning beyond the evanescent field for widefield fluorescence microscopy: Discussion

 \section{Discussion}

-Our study established a deep learning-enabled EPI-TIRF cross-modality paradigm that computationally translates conventional WF images into TIRF-quality outputs without any hardware modification.
-ET2dNet overcomes TIRF’s shallow penetration limit, while achieving TIRF-comparable background suppression and axial super-resolution from single 2D WF images.
-The hybrid architecture of ET2dNet synergizes supervised learning (using real EPI-TIRF pairs) with physics-based self-supervision (via convolution with the PSF), and can improve generalization and facilitate finetuning.
-For 3D reconstruction, ET3dNet extends this capability through knowledge distillation, generating artifact-reduced volumes from z-stacks.
+In this study, we establish computational TIRF as a computational imaging modality that transforms widefield epifluorescence microscopy into a TIRF-like representations without hardware modification.
+The single-frame cTIRF overcomes the intrinsic depth limitation of hardware-based TIRF while achieving effective background suppression and axial super-resolution from single widefield images.
+The practical deployability of cTIRF is enabled by a hybrid learning strategy that integrates supervision from experimentally measured EPI–TIRF pairs with physics-informed self-consistency based on the optical PSF.
+This combination improves generalization across imaging conditions and facilitates rapid adaptation to new imaging systems with minimal additional data.
+Beyond single-frame imaging, cTIRF is further extended to volumetric reconstruction through a three-dimensional network trained via knowledge distillation, enabling artifact-reduced 3d reconstructions from limited sampled axial stacks.

 The axial resolution of our current method can still be further improved.
 Here, the capability is fundamentally constrained by the quality of the TIRF images in our training dataset.
 Advances in TIRF-based technology, such as multi-angle \cite{fu_axial_2016} and two-wavelength \cite{stabley_real-time_2015} TIRF, can achieve nearly 20nm axial resolution.
 These methods could be incorporated into future versions.
-To quantify the ultimate resolution in such a case, our current validation, which relies on indirect biological evidence (e.g., arch-shaped microfilament reconstruction) and comparative analysis with TIRF/confocal references is insufficient.
-More rigorous and quantitative evaluation is required.
-This could be achieved by adapting lateral resolution quantification approaches (e.g., Fourier Ring Correlation analysis \cite{koho_fourier_2019,zhao_quantitatively_2023} or Decorrelation method \cite{descloux_parameter-free_2019}) to the axial dimension via some specific modification.
-Beyond improving the training dataset, employing some effective alternative network architectures, such as RCAN \cite{chen_three-dimensional_2021}, DFCAN \cite{qiao_evaluation_2021}, and GAN \cite{wang_deep_2019}, may further improve the performance of ETNet.
+Beyond improving the training dataset, employing some effective alternative network architectures, such as RCAN \cite{chen_three-dimensional_2021}, DFCAN \cite{qiao_evaluation_2021}, and GAN \cite{wang_deep_2019}, may further improve the performance of cTIRF.

 As with many deep learning methods, when applying our approach on a new imaging system, we recommend that users fine-tune the network in order to achieve optimal performance.
 This involves acquiring paired EPI-TIRF images on the user’s system and replacing the corresponding PSF in the training (fine-tuning) pipeline.
 Due to our hybrid network architecture, this fine-tuning may require only a small training set (e.g., 20 image pairs) and relatively few epochs (e.g., $<$20), as illustrated in Fig. \ref{fig-finetunedET2d}c,d.
 Note that fine-tuning is not strictly necessary.
 If the user’s primary goal is background removal rather than maximizing axial resolution, our pre-trained networks (ET2dNet 60X and ET2dNet 100X) still perform well for many common use cases.